 How Can Nurses Benefit from a Religion-Focused Education?

-Most faith-based nursing programs, such as Pacific Union College, requires a pre-admission interview, usually with a panel of interviewees from the institution.
-As there can be 10 applicants for every one opening for nursing programs, schools strive to select not only the most qualified, but also the most likely to succeed and thrive in the challenging environment of nursing.
+Most faith-based nursing programs, such as Pacific Union College, require a pre-admission interview, usually with a panel of interviewees from the institution.
+As there can be 10 applicants for every 1 opening for nursing programs, schools strive to select not only the most qualified but also the most likely to succeed and thrive in the challenging environment of nursing.
 Faith-based nursing school interviews consist of questions such as:

 What Additional Costs Should I Consider for a Faith-Based Nursing School?